scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ```
 var document = require("document"); // add this line to the ingestion script
 ```
 In the above instruction, we loaded the document API into a variable called "document".
-We can now leverage all the functions that are defined in our API through this variable (document).
+We can now leverage all the functions that are defined in our API through this variable ("document").
 More particularly, to create a document using the received payload, just save the latter by using the **save** function of the document object.
 ```
 document.save(payload);  // add this line to the ingestion script
 ```